faazabilamri7/udemy-devops-15-real-projects/015-GitRemoveLargeFile/02_YN_Windows_Ubuntu.md

 82c99a3e86bb1267b236a4b6eff7868d97489af1 git.tgz
 -->

-Note: `82c99a3` is the SHA you found in previous command.
+Note: `82c99a3` is the SHA we found in previous command.
 It may be different in your scenario.

 ### 5. **Remove** the File from History

 We are going to use `git-filter-repo` command to rewrite the git history.
-This doesn't come with the original setup and you have to install it seperately.
+This doesn't come with the original setup and we have to install it seperately.
 We can follow [this document](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md) to download the tool.

-Since the tool has to be used in a repo which has clean clone, you may need to below step to clone it to another repo in order to use it:
+Since the tool has to be used in a repo which has clean clone, we may need to below step to clone it to another repo in order to use it:

 ```dos
 cd ..